physicalrobot/awpraxis/_pages/starthere.md

 image:
 background-image:
 ---
+Welcome.

-This page will outline how to navigate this site depending on your interests and needs.
-If you're new to arm wrestling or just want to learn the basics, be sure to read through this entire page.
+If you're new here, this page will outline how to navigate this site depending on your interests and needs.

 If you just want to dive straight-in then the [Articles]({{site.baseurl }}/blog/) page contains all posts sorted from the most recent to least.
-Also, you can go over to the [Home]({{site.baseurl }}/) page and click on any of the tags that catch your eye and start exploring related content.
+Also, you can go over to the [Home]({{site.baseurl }}/) page and click on any of the tags that catch your eye and start exploring related content or sift through the "Latest Posts" section for recent content.

 Either way, this site is set up to encourage free-form exploration and as more articles are written and published here you'll find creative ways to navigate through it.